Export/import of CITES documents

 Austria: No adress available

 • After receiving the import permit, it is then possible to cross the Swiss/EU border.
-It is important to note that the Swiss CITES export permit is only converted into the yellow EU CITES paper at customs.
-Customs clearance of the papers is therefore essential.
-Of course, there is also a stamp and customs fee depending on the value of the goods.
+It is important to note that the Swiss CITES export permit is only converted into the yellow EU CITES document at customs.
+Customs clearance of the papers is therefore unavoidable.
+Of course, there is also a stamp duty and customs clearance fee according to the value of the goods (approx. 15%).

 • Customs clearance of CITES papers is only possible at the following main border crossings: